This article originally appeared on VICE US

 It's easy to not really give a shit about Nicolas Cage as an actor.
 Other than enjoying his performance in Adaptation, to me he was always just that weird guy in moderately entertaining action movies.
-I mean, the easiest way to to summarize his cultural significance is to just yell "NOT THE BEEEEES!"
+I mean, the easiest way to summarize his cultural significance is to just yell "NOT THE BEEEEES!"

 But I first realized Cage's radical brilliance a few years ago during a screening of Bad Lieutenant: Port of Call New Orleans at the Toronto International Film Fest.
 His freaked-out take on the notorious Harvey Keitel character in German director Werner Herzog's remake of Bad Lieutenant was beyond bizarre—Cage hallucinates seeing lizards and breakdancing ghosts and smokes from a magic crack pipe while going completely off the rails as a corrupt cop.
 But as outlandish as his performance was, it's actually more realistic than the generically scummy Keitel version.
 It presented me with a weird paradox: was Cage's seemingly terrible over-acting actually a truer performance than Keitel with his dick out?

-The realization sent me off on an extended trip down the Nic Cage rabbit hole, where I've not only discovered the pure genius of films like Vampire's Kiss and Snake Eyes, but completely reassessed things like Face/Off, Gone in 60 Seconds, and 8mm.
+That question sent me off on an extended trip down the Nic Cage rabbit hole, where I've not only discovered the pure genius of films like Vampire's Kiss and Snake Eyes, but completely reassessed things like Face/Off, Gone in 60 Seconds, and 8mm.
 It's also made me unnaturally excited for any new addition to the Cage canon (even if it's to figure out what went wrong with a legitimately terrible film like Trespass).

 Lindsay Gibb: I guess it started because I liked his work, but I didn't think of it as a whole, or that I was a huge fan.
 I just would sort of see random films and think that I liked him.
 And then I would hear people saying that Nicolas Cage was a terrible actor and all of his movies are bad, and then I kind of became a defender of him because I'd seen a lot of movies he was in where he was good.
 When TIFF did the retrospective of his films, I got more hyped on him.
 From there I started my own Nicolas Cage club with some friends where we started watching one of his films a month.
 We've been doing that for three years now, but when I pitched the book we'd only been doing that for a year.